 - Immediate feedback: you know instantly if your change works and if you broke something else.

-- Reduced debugging: bugs are caught within minutes of being introduced.
+- Reduced debugging: bugs are caught soon after they’re introduced.

 - Cleaner code by default: writing testable code encourages loose coupling and clear responsibilities.